 Since these observations were made at mid-European latitudes, we can also infer that they were probably related to relatively substantial geomagnetic storms.
 This, in turn suggests that they originated not from corotating interaction regions (CIRs), which would tend to produce minor events, but from coronal mass ejections (CMEs).
 Further, we could anticipate that these CMEs were associated with the appearance of the relatively few sunspots that were present, signaling the presence of active regions.
 It is from active regions that the strongest (i.e., fastest and largest field strengths) CMEs are typically produced.
-This is consistent with Owens et al. (2012), who argued the change in phase of 10Be variations during that time could be explained by the continued, albeit modest eruption of CMEs.
 Unfortunately, the limited number of auroral sightings during the Maunder minimum (one at most (at all latitudes) in any one year, except once when two were observed) does not allow us to make a meaningful correlation between sunspot number and number of aurora.
 In contrast, later in the record, there is a significantly clearer correlation between the temporal location of the peaks in the two time series (although no obvious association in their amplitude).

 In the context of modern times, how geomagnetically quiet was the Maunder Minimum?
 Unfortunately, regular auroral sightings had ceased to be recorded by 1962.
-At most, during most of the Maunder Minimum period, only one aurora was observed at mid-latitudes in a single year, but during most years, no aurora were reported.
 No more than one mid-latitude aurora was reported for any year during the Maunder Minimum.
-In fact, during the 70 year period, only 5-6 events we were reported.
+In fact, during the 70 year period, only 5-6 events were reported.
 This once in more than a decade frequency is considerably lower than the time period from 1900-1963, when the Réthly & Berkes (1963) records stopped.
-Unfortunately, aurora are not counted in the same way in modern times.
-Therefore, we again conclude that these aurora data likely represent a lower limit for geomagnetic activity.